reaktivo/lox/README.md

     app.get '/who', (req, res) ->
       res.send req.user or "No user logged in"

+    # You can also access the user from a view
+    # via the 'user' local

     # Create session (login)
     app.post '/login', (req, res, next) ->
       email = req.body.email